sjakthol/python-aws-sqs-batchlib/README.md

 ## Features

+* Consume arbitrary number of messages from an Amazon SQS queue.

-* Customizable batch size and batch window to consume and process messages in larger (> 10 message) batches.
-Collect up-to 10,000 messages from a queue and process them in one go.
+  * Define maximum batch size and batching window in seconds to consume a batch of messages from Amazon SQS queue similar to Lambda Event Source Mapping.

+* Delete arbitrary number of messages from an Amazon SQS queue.

 ## Installation